Golf Tutorials

 Now we get to the main event.
 Strokes Gained: Off the Tee (SG:OTT) specifically measures your performance on every par-4 and par-5 tee shot relative to a scratch golfer or PGA Tour baseline.
 It’s the ultimate measure of your driving prowess because it accounts for both distance and accuracy in a beautifully simple number.

-Tee shots on par-3s are not included here, any of those shots are categorized as approach shots, as the intent is to hit the green.
+Tee shots on par-3s are not included here, as any of those shots are categorized as approach shots, given the intent is to hit the green.

 How it’s Calculated (A Relatable, Clear Example)